kantek/kantek/README.md

 ### PostgreSQL
 - Create a database and a user in postgres
 - kantek uses [migrant](https://github.com/jaemk/migrant) for migrations.
-Follow the installation instructions [here](https://github.com/jaemk/migrant#installation).
+Follow the installation instructions [here](https://github.com/jaemk/migrant#installation) or run `cargo install migrant --features postgres`.
 - Copy the `example.Migrant.toml` to `Migrant.toml` and fill out the details.
 - Run `migrant setup`
 - Run `migrant apply --all`